stanjg/tickety-docs/setup/README.md

 :::

 ## Creating the Support Team Role

+### Automatic setup
+Tickety has a built in command to automatically set itself up.
+This will usually work just fine, but if you want to ensure full control manual setup is recommended.
+To use the automatic setup, simply run `-setup` and Tickety will sort everything out.

+### Manual setup
 Tickety needs a role called exactly `Support Team` to function.
 This will default as the admin role for all Tickety commands.
 This role will also be added to all tickets, so everyone that should be able to read **all** tickets should have this role.